tsduck/tsduck/sample/sample-plugin/README.txt

 you must install the package tsduck-dev.
 On Fedora, Red Hat and CentOS, you must install the package tsduck-devel.

-Building the plugin on Linux:
+Building the application on Linux:

 Just run "make".
-The makefile in this directory contains the following line:
+The makefile in this directory contains various calls to the 'tsconfig' utility which generates the various required compilation and link options.

-  include /usr/include/tsduck/tsduck.mk

-The included makefile sets all required options to use the TSDuck library.

 Building the plugin on Windows: